The following professionals lent their expertise to this article:

 3. Connect with favorites

-Few jobs are as diverse — or as stable — as that of a medical assistant, and choosing an online medical assistant program in Connecticut is the first step to launch you into your future career.
-Medical assistants work in a variety of settings and perform both medical and administrative duties.
-Some of their duties include interviewing patients and recording their medical histories, collecting and preparing samples for lab work, preparing and administering medication, recording billing information, ordering office supplies, documenting patient information, and sterilizing medical instruments.
+Few healthcare jobs are as versatile — or as stable — as that of a medical assistant.
+Enrolling in an online medical assistant program in Connecticut is a smart first step toward building your healthcare career.
+Medical assistants work in a wide range of settings and perform both clinical and administrative tasks, such as:

 CT State Community College — Preparation for Examination